zhanggiene/AssignmentC-/readME.md

 output for main.cpp
 ```
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
 Hello world
-size of the buffer is1 140byte transfered is  4byte transfered is  140name is TestNametype isvalue is TestValue
+name is TestNametype isvalue is TestValue
 child
 name is TestName_childrentype isvalue is TestValue_children
 Hello world